admatt01/AWS-Prefix-Checker/README.md

 ---
 ### Usage

-The application is mostly self explanortory and will prompt you with simple inputs.
+The application is mostly self explanatory and will prompt you with simple inputs.

 Navigate to the folder containing **prefix-check.py** and run the application:
 *Note that on Linux systems you may need to make the file executable.
 You can do this with: